yahoo/elide-doc/pages/guide/v5/09-clientapis.md

 Details of how to version Elide models can be found [here]({{site.baseurl}}/pages/guide/v{{ page.version }}/02-data-model.html#api-versions).
 Details of how to configure versioned Swagger documents can be found [here]({{site.baseurl}}/pages/guide/v{{ page.version }}/13-swagger.html#api-versions).

-### Bypassing Cache

-Elide JAX-RS endpoints (elide-standalone) and Spring conrollers (Spring) support a Bypass Cache header ('bypasscache') that can be set to `true` for caching to be disabled.
-If no bypasscache header is specified by the client or a value other than `true` is used, caching is enabled by default.

-Swagger endpoints (JSON-API) and GraphQL schemas are also scoped by the `bypasscache` header.
-They disable caching based on the value of `bypasscache` header.

 ### Type Coercion

 Elide attempts to deserialize and coerce fields in the client payload into the underlying type defined in the data model.
 Similarly, Elide